 Preheat the oven to 170C.
 Grease and line a 2lb loaf tin.

-Beat together the sunflower oil, sugar, eggs and vanilla until thick and creamy.
+Beat together the sunflower oil, sugar, eggs and orange essence until thick and creamy.

 Fold in the flour, followed by the carrot, and mixed spice.

 Transfer to the prepared cake tin and bake in the preheated oven for 1 hour.